 The brown spots on your plant’s leaves will look very particular when underwatering is the cause.
 These brown spots are normally going to cause the leaves to be crispy and the spots will start at the edges.

 Another sign to look out for is leaf drooping, which should be a huge indicator that your watering practices need to be altered.
 Try to pay attention to how the plant looks and once you realize that underwatering is the problem, you’ll be able to make the necessary adjustments.

-If you’re unclear about how often you’re supposed to water your fiddle leaf fig, then you should know that they need to be watered every two weeks on average.
+If you’re unclear about how often you’re supposed to water your fiddle leaf fig, you should know that they need to be watered every two weeks on average.
 You can also place your fingers on the soil to judge whether the plant needs to be watered or not.

 When the top two inches of the soil are fairly dry, it’s going to be time to water your plant.
-You never want the soil to get bone dry when raising these plants and if this is happening, then you’re waiting too long to water your fiddle leaf fig.
+You never want the soil to get bone dry when raising these plants and if this is happening, you’re waiting too long to water your fiddle leaf fig.

 4 – Watering a Fiddle Leaf Fig Too Much Is Also Bad